apcode/tensorflow_fasttext/README.md

 # FastText in Tensorflow

-This based on the ideas in Facebook's [FastText](https://github.com/facebookresearch/fastText) but implemented in Tensorflow.
+This project is based on the ideas in Facebook's [FastText](https://github.com/facebookresearch/fastText) but implemented in Tensorflow.
 However, it is not an exact replica of fastText.

 Classification is done by embedding each word, taking the mean